GraphDatabaseExperiments/entity_relationship_graphs/experiments_manual/README.md

     outliers = 5
 ```

-Here, depending on dataset size the variable <mark>factor</mark> will have to be set to either 0.01, 0.1 or 1.
-The list percentage_to_update represents the amount of records for the respective experiment scenario that are being updated.
-For each value in the list the experiment will be run multiple times according to the amount specified under runs.
-Exactly one of the three boolean variables is_relational_model, is_semirelational_model and is_graph_model will have to be set to True and the other two to False to specify which graph semantics we use for the experiment.
-Finally, the value outliers determines the amount of measured results on the top and bottom end of results that are disregarded when determining average values.
+Here, depending on dataset size the variable *factor* will have to be set to either 0.01, 0.1 or 1.
+The list *percentage_to_update* represents the amount of records for the respective experiment scenario that are being updated.
+For each value in the list the experiment will be run multiple times according to the amount specified under *runs*.
+Exactly one of the three boolean variables *is_relational_model*, *is_semirelational_model* and *is_graph_model* will have to be set to True and the other two to False to specify which graph semantics we use for the experiment.
+Finally, the variable *outliers* determines the amount of measured results on the top and bottom end of results that are disregarded when determining average values.

 ## How to run Python and Neo4j using Neo4j Python Driver: